 - 60 g Raw cacao butter grated

-- 1 or 2 Tsp of Agave Syrup or Honey or Maple Syrup (add to taste)
+- 1 or 2 Tsp of Agave Syrup, Honey or Maple Syrup (add to taste)

 Most large supermarkets stock cacao powder these days.
 To guarantee quality, buy cacao powder and butter online.